carlonicora/asset2go/DOCKER.md

 docker compose up api -d
 ```

-> ℹ️ **Coolify deploys:** The compose file expects the external network `coolify` (Traefik proxy) to exist.
-On Coolify-managed hosts that network is created automatically; if you run elsewhere, create it once with `docker network create coolify`.
+> ℹ️ **Coolify deploys:** Use the companion file `docker-compose.coolify.override.yml` when building and starting containers on Coolify.
+It simply attaches each service to Coolify’s external `coolify` network:
+> ```bash
+> docker compose -f docker-compose.yml -f docker-compose.coolify.override.yml build
+> docker compose -f docker-compose.yml -f docker-compose.coolify.override.yml up -d
+> ```
+> Locally you can ignore the override; the external network is only required on the Coolify host.

 ### 3. Verify